DV

 Strategy & risk

-SVOL tracks VIX with an alternative approach, while XYLD tracks S&P 500 Index with a covered call approach.
-Beta is 0.8 for SVOL and 0.41 for XYLD, indicating XYLD is less volatile relative to the market.
+SVOL tracks Cboe Volatility Index (VIX) short-term futures index with a hedged approach, while XYLD tracks Cboe S&P 500 BuyWrite Index with a covered call approach.
+Beta is 0.78 for SVOL and 0.4 for XYLD, making XYLD the less volatile of the two by this measure.

 Fund details